Sunday, December 26, 2021

 Navigator’s Triangle in the Northern sky.

 Still, there are restless late nights when I go out on my back porch and look up at the small slice of sky I can see above the rooftops, beyond the glare of the city lights, and I’ll pick out a few planets, stars, and constellations I still recall especially the Navigator's Triangle when it is visible.
 Due to how long it takes for the light to reach us, looking at the stars is a bit like time travel.
 We only see what was, not what is now.
 Likewise, when I do star gaze, I am always transported back to August 1978 and that dark parking lot on Stratton Mountain.
 The fading voice of my Astronomy merit badge counselor, like that of my youth, is drowned out by the noise of four decades.
-Yet, as the Sun only drowns out starlight that is always in the sky, if I look long enough I can still see the sparks of that summer so long ago.
+Yet, as the Sun only drowns out starlight that is always in the sky, if I look long enough, I can still see the sparks of that summer so long ago.